 Let’s start with rent.
 In Beijing, if you choose to live in a one-bedroom apartment in the city center, the typical price of accommodation is just over $1200 a month, reduced to circa $678 on the city’s outskirts.
-In Nanjing, meanwhile, average city center rent price is over half of that in Beijing – a one bedroom apartment is, on average, just under $500; just under $300 if you venture outside of the city center.
+In Nanjing, meanwhile, the average city center rent price is over half of that in Beijing – a one-bedroom apartment is, on average, just under $500; just under $300 if you venture outside of the city center.

 In Yangzhou, a Tier 3 city, rent is even cheaper.
 On average, a one-bedroom apartment in a prime central location will set you back just under $300.
 Even a 3-bed city center apartment will cost just $573 per month – a very kind price where teaching salaries are concerned.

 Dinner in a restaurant also varies wildly depending on where you are.
 A three-course meal in one of Beijing’s mid-priced restaurants will cost around $32 for two people.
 In Nanjing, it’s about $21, by contrast, and the same is generally true for Yangzhou.
 Teaching salaries will more than amply cover this for foreign teachers!

 Finally, a monthly transport pass will cost about $43 in Beijing.
 In Nanjing, it’s just $15, while interestingly, Tier 3 city Yangzhou is a couple of bucks more than that, at $17.

 As you can see, living costs very much depend on where you are.
 On a median salary, however, you can live with comfort in a Tier 1, 2 or 3 city.
 Teaching in China, though, is more than feasible for most budgets.